tom-mi/iBrew/README.md

   ─────────────────────────────────────────────────────────────────────────
   Response message: [03,Command status]

-  ✓ iKettle 2.0   ?
-SmarterCoffee
+  ✓ iKettle 2.0   ✕ SmarterCoffee

-  if it's warming you have to send an off command to boil again if it's not on temp it boils first before warming...
+  if it's warming you have to send an off command to heat again if it's not on temp it heats first before warming...

   Argument: <TEMPERATURE><KEEPWARMTIME>